chr0nikler/chr0nikler.github.io/index.md

 layout: default
 ---

 Hi.
 I'm Joraaver Chahal.
-I'm a software engineer and personal trainer trying to broaden my horizons.
-For example, my twin and I have launched an app focused on improving the standard of care for physical therapy after surgery, starting with [ACL reconstruction](https://diffzero.com).
+I'm a software engineer constantly trying to broaden my horizons.

 I have some degree of expertise in software engineering and sports rehabilitation.
-I'd like to feel this way about business, money, writing, and music too.
-Time will tell.
+The former,  through work.
+The latter,  as a personal trainer and someone who has been through the wringer with regards to injury.
+I'd like to learn about other topics too, like business, money, writing, music, etc. Time will tell.

+I've stopped trying to explain how I use my free time because it always changes with circumstances of my life.
+So instead, I'm going to tell you that my free time is occupied by either some focused mental work, some focused physical work, or some unfocused relaxation.
+I believe that covers the universe of activities.
+What those particular activities happen to be at any time is a anyone's guess.

-Most of my free time is occupied playing video games or volleyball, learning the saxophone, and providing training services to others.
-This blog exists to ensure I practice writing using even prosaic topics if necessary.
+In spite of the above, this blog exists to ensure I practice writing, using even prosaic topics if necessary.

 Happy reading.